uo-hrsys/net.sourceforge.dita4publishers.utils/html5-customization-template/README.md

 This plugin extends the DITA for Publishers HTML5 plugin and generates pages with the University of Ottawa templates.

-The plugin will only works on University of Ottawa servers.
+The plugin will only work on University of Ottawa servers.

-The code is provided 'as an example' for developers who wants to use the html5 plugin of the DITA for Publishers project.
+The code is provided 'as an example' for developers who want to use the html5 plugin of the DITA for Publishers project.